The Monzo Business Account

 You'll find information about your account fees on our fees and charges page.
 Some accounts have a monthly fee.
 We charge a monthly account fee, starting the day you open the account.
 You need to pay the fee when it's due and if you don't have enough money in the account we'll retry each day.
 We might downgrade you to a free account if you don't pay.

 You may have to pay other costs, taxes or charges in relation to your Monzo account, which are outside of our control and not charged by us.
 For example, other banks may charge you for sending money to your Monzo account.

-We'll give a card to each user who signs up for your account via the Monzo app.
+We'll give a card to each person who signs up for your account via the Monzo app.

 We won't charge you any money for paying by card abroad.
 When you use your card abroad to make a payment in a foreign currency, we use Mastercard's exchange rate with a 0.0% fee.